Coiot/cbr-main/src/albums/s2/episode13.md

 - scene_number: 09
   scene_title: "All oceans are the Malaccan Straits"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode13-scene09.jpg
   narration: "<p>The Jong Admiral gazes over his armada.
 He had heard once of a mighty ruler who built so many ships they could walk from port to port.
-Well, Adjongmiral had accomplished that, and now was in the process of tacking on strips of iron to the sides of the boat to prevent wear and tear as the boats rock gently side-by-side. </p><p></p><p>Last part saw a resurgent Chola flex their navy, and a war between the Gold-and-Blue and Gold-and-Black is surely coming to see who takes the medal.
+Well, Adjongmiral had accomplished that, and now was in the process of tacking on strips of iron to the sides of the boat to prevent wear and tear as the boats rock gently side-by-side. </p><p></p><p>Last episode saw a resurgent Chola flex their navy, and a war between the Gold-and-Blue and Gold-and-Black is surely coming to see who takes the medal.
 Pakse you would think would fall first, but Malacca have no land army to speak of.
 Even the weakened Laos have enough troops to do something with, though getting from Sai Gon to the contiguous Laosian empire is impossible thanks to the citadel south of Ha Noi.</p>"
 - scene_number: 10
   scene_title: "Maracaib-Oh-No"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode13-scene10.jpg
-  narration: "<p>Gran Colombia - reduced to simply ‘Colombia’ last part and nowadays referred to as Poco Colombia, is on its last legs in the old capital of the eliminated Peru-Bolivia.
+  narration: "<p>Gran Colombia - reduced to simply ‘Colombia’ last episode and nowadays referred to as Poco Colombia, is on its last legs in the old capital of the eliminated Peru-Bolivia.
 Marajoaran troops are not flooding in, but the two field guns are taking enough pot shots to deal damage.</p>"
 - scene_number: 11
   scene_title: "Getting DEIC-ey"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode13-scene11.jpg